 “चिसो भनेकै Coca-Cola” The next task is to make sure Coca-Cola is in the summer party.

 Would people buy the same product if it weren’t for the advertisement?
 Yes, but it wouldn’t have been most of our first choice then.
 That is how influencing copywriting can be.
 Copywriting is the ability to craft words to persuade, engage and influence a specific target group to take action.
-We see different forms of copyrighting as advertisements or any marketing messages in online media platforms, in print (newspapers), in billboards, public transport, radio/tv, etc. Some of the very familiar examples of good copywriting is the taglines used by companies in their advertisements, like “KFC, finger-lickin’ good”, “McDonald’s, I’m lovin’ it”, etc.
+We see different forms of copyrighting as advertisements or any marketing messages in online media platforms, in print (newspapers), billboards, public transport, radio/tv, etc. Some of the very familiar examples of good copywriting are the taglines used by companies in their advertisements, like “KFC, finger-lickin’ good”, “McDonald’s, I’m lovin’ it”, etc.

 Given that companies use copywriting to market their sales, how exactly does copywriting influence our choices?
 Copywriting is a smart act of being persuasive to sell any product/service.
 These writing pieces are properly strategized to ensure attention from the target audience and set up a trend.
 The conventionally fancy catchphrases that sometimes sound like fairy tales are used as hashtags and taglines.
 Why would someone not go to a restaurant which advertises itself with a “Game of Thrones” reference?
 Every post relevant to the product is attractively presented with condensed information that is easy and fun to consume.
 People are fascinated by what they see or read online and end up using those products and join the fancy trend on social media.
 Such a trend urges people to buy products from the same brand simply because everyone is buying from there.

 These trends are successful because they connect with people’s subconscious affinity towards unique and catchy content.
 The copywriters make sure that their work triggers certain emotions in people relevant to the product.
 They use storytelling, humor, emotional resonance to build their brand value.
 Trivago uses a tagline, “Hotel?
 Trivago!”
 The simplicity of this short phrase is what makes this a smart approach towards copywriting and ultimately one of the prominent things that make people incline towards choosing Trivago.
-Couldn’t crack the smartness of the tag line here?
+Couldn’t crack the smartness of the tagline here?
 They just made “Trivago” a companion word for “Hotel” for their audience.

 Even though these might be pieces of writings, they have proved to influence people’s choices significantly.
 For instance, you’re in need of a facial product and at the same time you see an Instagram post that says-” Garnier men; Grooming expert for men”, it is more likely that you’ll click on the ad to find out more.
 These types of advertisements are done through active engagement with the target audience by feeding them what they might want to buy.